 - It sometimes occurs that a word is listed in several forms (e.g., with and without hyphenation) in 6 or more dictionaries, even though no single form is so listed.
 In this case, if one spelling is clearly more accepted, this spelling and this spelling only is listed.
 If all spellings seem equally accepted, one spelling has been selected arbitrarily for inclusion.

-- The 6of12 list contains a significant number of words which do not meet either criterion 1 or 4 above.
-These words, sometimes called "signature words", are discussed below.
+- The 6of12 list contains a significant number of signature words, as discussed below.
 All of these words are listed in at least one of the source dictionaries.

 2of12 list word selection